Andrew-Raz-ACRV/SnakeRaven-Project/README.md

 ```
 rosrun cv_camera cv_camera_node
 ```
-Note: depending on your system you may need to change the camera parameter to device number #:
+Note: the endoscope is a USB camera connected to the computer and is device 0 at QUT.
+Depending on your system you may need to change the camera parameter to device number #:
 ```
 rosparam set cv_camera/device_id #
 ```